Skip site navigation (1)Skip section navigation (2)

 --enable-ebcdic --disable-unicode

-It is not possible to support both EBCDIC and UTF-8 codes in the same
+It is not supported to enable both EBCDIC input and either ASCII or

 The EBCDIC character that corresponds to an ASCII LF is assumed to have